Volunteering in Parish Life

 - Extraordinary Ministers of Holy Communion to the Sick and Homebound

-Opportunities in Ministry Life
+Volunteer in Ministry Life

 Several parish elders, who attend the Senior Ministry sponsored First Friday Mass and luncheon need a ride to the church.
 Mass starts at 11 A.M. and is followed by lunch and a program which ends at 1:30 PM.
 Can you provide a ride?